NCIEVS/nci-protege5/2026-2027-refactor/MIGRATION_PLAN.md

 Revisit finer-grained concurrency (per-concept refresh feed, non-pausing squash) only after the coarse path is proven end-to-end.

 Started (2026-09-10) — the OWL↔RDF changeset transform (the one net-new v1 component).
-New module `projs/owl-virtuoso` (`gov.nih.nci.evs:owl-virtuoso:0.1.0-SNAPSHOT`, depends on `owl-rdf-io` so that module stays pure; rdf4j/Virtuoso wiring added here later):
+New module `projs/owl-virtuoso` (`gov.nih.nci:owl-virtuoso:0.1.0-SNAPSHOT`, depends on `owl-rdf-io` so that module stays pure; rdf4j/Virtuoso wiring added here later):
 - `ChangesetRdf.axiomToTriples` / `transform` renders OWL axioms to RDF triples via owlapi's `RDFTranslator`, producing `INSERT`/`DELETE` triple sets for a changeset.
 - **Blank-node problem solved with per-axiom skolemization.** owlapi assigns blank-node ids from a counter, so the same anonymous structure (restriction, `owl:Axiom` reification, `intersectionOf` list) renders to a different `_:` id each pass — a `DELETE` would never match a prior `INSERT`.
 Fix: render each axiom in isolation with a fresh counter and rewrite each blank node to `urn:skolem:{sha256(axiom)}:{localId}`.
 The axiom hash scopes the skolem, so identical structures on different axioms don't collide and the same axiom's add/remove render identically.
 - Tests (5, green) prove the invariant on the real bnode cases: a `someValuesFrom` restriction and a reified `owl:Axiom` synonym qualifier render deterministically; add-then-remove cancels; distinct subjects get distinct skolems; named `subClassOf` stays a single bnode-free triple.
 - Repo `git init`ed, branch `2026-2027-refactor` (`f0d1015`).
 Not yet in `build.sh` (WIP, not yet consumed).

-Next: wire the RDF4J `SPARQLRepository` SPARQL-Update write path to Virtuoso (reusing `sparql-query-plugin`'s connection), issue the transform's insert/delete sets as one `DELETE DATA … ; INSERT DATA …` per accepted changeset (Decision #1), and add the last-applied-revision marker + replay.
+Done (2026-09-10) — the RDF4J SPARQL-Update write path (`owl-virtuoso.SparqlStore`).
+Applies an `RdfChangeSet` as one SPARQL Update (`DELETE DATA` then `INSERT DATA`) into the project named graph via RDF4J `SPARQLRepository` (the same client the server's `RemoteSparqlReasoner` uses).
+Endpoint + graph are server-sourced (`TRIPLESTORE` config + project `namespace/name`), never client preferences.
+Verified end-to-end: an in-memory RDF4J round-trip (CI-safe) and a gated `-Dvirtuoso.endpoint` integration test **green against the real localhost Virtuoso (11.4M triples)** — the skolemized `DELETE` matches the earlier `INSERT` and the graph empties.
+Security: the dev Virtuoso allows anonymous updates, so before go-live the client-facing endpoint must be read-only with updates behind an authenticated server-only endpoint (see `ARCHITECTURE_REVIEW.md` “Write-path security”).

+Still to do for the v1 write path: hook `SparqlStore.apply` into the server's `synchronized` commit section (right after the changeset is appended to the log), add the last-applied-revision marker + replay-on-restart recovery (Decision #1), and fold in the EVS descriptor (Decision #4).

 ### Step 3 — Migrate the hard consumers